A Dallas Cowboys football blog

 2020 NFL Draft: Best WR Options for the Dallas Cowboys in Each Round

-There's no denying the have a really good duo in and , but the depth behind them is thin and unproven.
-As such, the Cowboys are going to be in the market for more WR help at some point in the and fortunately this year's draft class is a deep one.
+There’s no denying the Dallas Cowboys have a really good wide receiver duo in Amari Cooper and Michael Gallup, but the depth behind them is thin and unproven.
+As such, the Cowboys are going to be in the market for more WR help at some point in the 2020 NFL Draft and fortunately this year’s draft class is a deep one.

 Now, just because this year’s wide receiver draft class is plush with talent doesn’t mean each prospect is a good fit with the Dallas Cowboys.
 With that in mind, I’ve decided to identify who I believe to be the best WR options for the Cowboys in each round of the draft.
 As always, please feel free to use the comment section to share whether or not you agree or disagree.